Last updated June 2, 2026

 Budget and Finances

-The University of Chicago reduced its budget deficit by $128 million in FY25, according to the newly released year-end financial statement, advancing the University’s plan to balance the budget by the end of the decade despite external headwinds.
+The University of Chicago reduced its budget deficit by $128 million between FY24 and FY25, according to the year-end financial statement, advancing the University’s plan to balance the budget by the end of the decade despite external headwinds.

-While the University is on pace for this goal, unprecedented external risks have created additional revenue uncertainty, which could extend the deficit reduction timeframe.
-Despite this uncertainty, the University continues to implement plans to eliminate the deficit in this timeframe.
+While the University is on pace for this goal, unprecedented external challenges have created additional revenue uncertainty, which could extend the deficit reduction timeframe.
+Despite this uncertainty, the University continues to be on track with the original plan, and the success of efforts to date has put the University in a stronger position.

-The University of Chicago’s endowment ended FY25 at $10.9 billion as of June 30 with a 10.2% overall return on investments, reflecting progress in strategically positioning the University to benefit from future growth opportunities.
-Additional information about the endowment returns are on the website.
+The University’s endowment ended FY25 at $10.9 billion with a 10.2% overall return on investments, reflecting progress in strategically positioning the University to benefit from future growth opportunities.
+Additional information about the endowment returns is published here.
+Returns for FY26 will be shared when available.

 Contrary to a claim in one news report, the University of Chicago has not lost money on cryptocurrency investments.
-The relatively modest investment in cryptocurrency has more than doubled over the last 5 years.
+The University's relatively modest investment in cryptocurrency has increased in value over the last five years.
 The University’s investment goal is to supply a steady source of income to help support University programs over the long term, to safeguard the future of the University.

 Faculty

-No. The University will maintain its current faculty size, focusing on hiring in strategic areas and on assistant professors.
-Since the University has hired aggressively in the last decade—growing the faculty size by 20% in that period—the intention is to hold steady at this faculty size overall for the near term, which means reducing hiring from the growth rate of recent years by about 30%.
+No. The University continues to hire new faculty, focusing on hiring in strategic areas and on assistant professors.
+Since the University has hired aggressively in the last decade—growing the faculty size by 20% in that period—the intention is to hold steady at this faculty size overall for the near term, which means slowing hiring from the growth rate of recent years.

 University-wide efforts to reduce faculty administrative responsibilities will help ensure that faculty can dedicate time to the core teaching and research functions that are the priority for all faculty at the University.

-The actions announced will not compromise the University’s core mission of delivering a transformative education, including by maintaining small average class sizes and student interaction with tenure-track faculty.
+The University is committed to maintaining small average class sizes and student interactions with tenure-track faculty.
 The University has maintained an average class size of 18 students for the last 15 years.
-Similarly, the College’s low student-faculty ratio of five students per faculty member has been stable for most of the last decade and is a reduction from six students per faculty member in 2010.
-Leveraging our enhanced faculty size and reducing administrative burden for faculty will help ensure that class sizes and student faculty ratios remain at levels that support a transformative educational experience.
+Similarly, the College’s low student-faculty ratio of five undergraduate students per faculty member has been stable for most of the last decade and is a reduction from six undergraduate students per faculty member in 2010.
+Leveraging the enhanced faculty size and reducing administrative burden for faculty will help ensure that class sizes and student-faculty ratios remain at levels that support a transformative educational experience.

 Graduate Education

-Doctoral education is central to the University of Chicago’s mission, and this past summer all units were asked to develop strategic plans for their PhD programs.
-Some academic divisions have paused admissions for the 2026–27 academic year while they stand up committees that will make recommendations to evaluate and strengthen their doctoral programs.
+Doctoral education is central to the University’s mission.
+During summer 2025, all units were asked to develop strategic plans for their PhD programs.
+Some academic divisions paused admissions for some or all of their programs for the 2026-27 academic year and charged committees to evaluate and offer recommendations on how to strengthen their doctoral programs.
 The landscape for many programs is evolving significantly in the face of rapidly changing job markets and the rising cost of doctoral education.
-We need to make sure these programs are serving our students well and doing so in a sustainable way.
+It is important that the University ensures these programs are serving students well and doing so in a sustainable way.

-The University’s overall spending on doctoral education has increased in recent years, including an increase in the minimal doctoral stipend to $46,350, plus University-paid health insurance.
+The University’s overall spending on doctoral education has increased in recent years, including an increase in the minimal doctoral stipend to $46,350, plus University-paid health insurance, for the 2025-26 academic year.

-The list of PhD programs pausing admissions for one year includes: Anthropology, Art History, Cinema and Media Studies, Classics, Comparative Literature, Conceptual and Historical Studies of Science, East Asian Languages and Civilizations, English Language and Literature, Germanic Studies, Linguistics, Middle Eastern Studies, Political Economy, Public Policy, Romance Languages and Literatures, Slavic Languages and Literatures, Social Thought, Social Work, South Asian Languages and Civilizations, Theater and Performance Studies.
+The list of PhD programs that paused admissions for this academic year includes: Anthropology, Art History, Cinema and Media Studies, Classics, Comparative Literature, Conceptual and Historical Studies of Science, East Asian Languages and Civilizations, English Language and Literature, Germanic Studies, Linguistics, Middle Eastern Studies, Political Economy, Public Policy, Romance Languages and Literatures, Slavic Languages and Literatures, Social Thought, Social Work, South Asian Languages and Civilizations, Theater and Performance Studies.

 Undergraduate Education